Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/4-Chain_Config_in_XCM/Parachain_Config_in_XCM_slides.md

 Pallet-xcm can be configured to filter executions/teleporting or sending among others.
 The most important components are:

 1. It allows for users to interact with the xcm-executor by allowing them to execute xcm messages.
 These can be filtered through the `XcmExecuteFilter`.
 2. It provides an easier interface to do reserveTransferAssets and TeleportAssets.
-The locations to which these messages can be sent can also be filtered by `XcmTeleportFilter` and `XcmReserveTransferFilter`
+The origins from which these messages can be sent can also be filtered by `XcmTeleportFilter` and `XcmReserveTransferFilter`
 3. It handles XCM version negotiation duties
 4. It handles asset-trap/claim dutties
 5. It allows sending arbitrary messages to other chains for certain origins.
 The origins that are allowed to send message can be filtered through `SendXcmOrigin`.